StyleQoRA: Quality-Aware Low-Rank Adaptation for Few-Shot Multi-Style Editing

 \subsection{Loss}

 Besides the objective loss $\mathcal{L}_\text{CFM}$ in flow matching, we propose to introduce adversarial loss to better capture the patterns in different styles with limited data.
 We design a discriminator $D_\psi$.
-Besides the image input, $D$ also takes both the style and the timestep as conditions to better discriminate the results at different timesteps and for different styles.
+Besides the image input, $D_\psi$ also takes both the style class map $c$ and the timestep $t$ as conditions to better discriminate the results at different timesteps and for different styles.
 For the style condition, we extend the style class to the class map and concatenate the input image with the class map.
 For the timestep condition, we utilize a linear layer to predict the scaling and shift values to modulate the feature.
-We utilize R3GAN \cite{huang2024gan} to stabilize GAN training.
+For the adversarial loss, we utilize the Relativistic GAN framework \cite{jolicoeur2018relativistic} and employ zero-centered gradient penalties in R3GAN \cite{huang2024gan} to stabilize GAN training for limited data.
 For $x^t$ during training, we predict $x_0$ from $x^t$ by Eq. \ref{eq:x0}.
 Then we decode $x_0$ using the FLUX VAE decoder $\mathcal{D}$ and apply the adversarial loss.
-Our adversarial loss can be formulated as:
+Given real data $x\sim p_\mathcal{R}$ and fake data $x\sim p_\theta$ generated by $G_\theta$, the discriminator loss is defined as: